Affiliate links on Android Authority may earn us a commission. Learn more.

 As we alluded to earlier, smartphone batteries and charge ports don’t last forever.
 It’s common for these components to degrade over three or more years of use — especially if you’re a heavy user.
 But that doesn’t mean you need to buy a new phone.

-Most brands, including Samsung, will replace the battery and charge port in short order if you can drop off or mail in your device.
+Most brands, including Samsung, will replace your smartphone battery and charge port in short order if you can drop off or mail in your device.
 The total bill should not exceed $100 including taxes and labor.
 That’s a good deal when you consider that a new smartphone will cost you several times that amount.

 USB-C ports don’t last forever, they can only survive a few thousand insertion cycles.
 If your device no longer fast charges or you’re unable to transfer files via a data cable, you may be dealing with a failing port.